cdse/zns quantum dots essay

 Everett Bellamy – General Counsel

 Everett Bellamy is the former Senior Assistant Dean for the JD Program at Georgetown University Law Center.
 He served as a dean for 30 years.
-Since 1990, he has been an adjunct professor teaching a course on small business law and entrepreneurship.
+He has been an adjunct professor teaching a course on small business law and entrepreneurship.

 He is a member of the American Bar Association, Business Law Section and the BusinessWeek Alliance Market Advisory Board.
 For twelve years, he was co-chair of the National Bar Association Law Professors Division.
-In 1998, he taught a course in international business regulation at the European University Institute in Florence, Italy.
+He taught a course in international business regulation at the European University Institute in Florence, Italy.
 He has advised small business owners and entrepreneurs for over twenty-five years.

 Mr. Bellamy has been a guest lecturer at Howard University Small Business Development Center, Babson College (MA) School of Entrepreneurship and the University of Maryland’s Hinman CEOs Program in Entrepreneurship Education.
 He has been a founder and member of several startup companies, with a focus on technology, government relations and international business development.

 In addition, he was an instructor in the Council on Legal Education Opportunity Program (CLEO).
-He taught in summer institutes held at Georgetown, the University of Richmond and the University of South Carolina Law Schools in the 1980s and 1990s.
-From 1988 to 1990, he was a guest lecturer for the University of Maryland Thurgood Marshall Pre-Law Society.
+He taught in summer institutes held at Georgetown, the University of Richmond and the University of South Carolina Law Schools.
+He was a guest lecturer for the University of Maryland Thurgood Marshall Pre-Law Society.
 For the past two summers, he has been a guest lecturer in the Trials prelaw programs at Harvard Law School and NYU School of Law.

 He received his B.S. and M.S. degrees from the University of Wisconsin, and is a graduate of the Cleveland-Marshall College of Law, Cleveland State University.
-In 2011 and 2012, he attended the Northwestern University School of Law, Searle Center on Law, Regulation and Economic Growth Program.
-In 2012, Bellamy was named to On Being a Black Lawyer’s inaugural “Power 100” list of the most influential black attorneys working in government, academics, and the public and private sectors in the United States.
+He attended the Northwestern University School of Law, Searle Center on Law, Regulation and Economic Growth Program.